View Source ssl (ssl v11.2.6)

 {trusted_ca, DerCert::public_key:der_encoded()} | unknown_ca.

-TLS then performs public_key:pkix_path_validation/3 with the selected CA as trusted anchor and the rest of the chain.
+as the trusted anchor and verifies the rest of the chain.

 Configuration of the entity certificate and its corresponding key.

-A certificate (or possibly a list of the certificate and its chain certificates where the entity certificate must be the first element in the list or first entry in the file) and its associated key on one of the possible formats.
-For the PEM file format there may also be a password associated with the file containg the key.
+A certificate (or possibly a list including the certificate and its chain certificates, where the entity certificate must be the first element in the list or the first entry in the file) and its associated key.
+For the PEM file format, there can also be a password associated with the file containing the key.

 There are two implementations available: